A Future for Music Criticism: Lessons from Mark Fisher

-The standard information communicated in music criticism is a subjective view of the artist’s achievement in music composition, whilst also offering a contextualisation of the work within the artist’s career and their respective genre/s.
+In music reviews what the reader typically gets is a subjective view of the artist’s achievement in music composition, a bit of context for the work within the artist’s career, and comparisons within the genre/s they are affiliated with.
 However, assuming you’re striving to endorse a record, to entice a reader to become a listener you must be able to appeal to both their personal interests and the broad social context in which they are a part of.
 This is fundamental for music criticism of today.
 The well-established tropes of music journalism are to write about expectation, achievement, and contrasts.
 Furthermore, these criteria are not only applicable to music journalism but a broader debate on society.

 "Fundamentally, how does the music make you feel?"

 Criticality in music journalism is also rooted in being attentive to the emotions attached to musical characteristics.
 Fundamentally, how does the music make you feel?
 This, however, creates a writing style that relies on a paradoxical combination of subjectivity and objectivity.
 Music journalists are aware of the tones and timbres, beats and motifs, that formulate the stereotypical sonic aesthetic for a piece to be aggressive, relaxing, tear jerking, sexual, et cetera.
 However, to determine if these emotive tools are utilised well is solely down to the individual.
 Although subjectivity and personal thought are of course crucial, for music to be accessible it is worth considering its socio-political relevance.

 For future music criticism to be more accessible and to be more critical, there must be a greater understanding of the society and time that the music is born out of.
 An example of this is best exhibited and encouraged in the writing of the late Mark Fisher, whose writing collages critical theory and music criticism together to form a highly intuitive, entertaining, and tantalising documentation of society - using music criticism as a vehicle for a larger, more complex debate.